rehierl/abstract-properties/15-x-hierarchies-2/15-1-hierarchy-of-traces/1-0-hierarchy-of-traces.md

 * (R1) `S` has one and only one root.

 Note that a hierarchy of strings is a rooted setup of strings such that all the other strings in it are substrings to the root.
+Despite that, the traces in a hierarchy still satisfy the DI-RE case.

 <!-- ======================================================================= -->
 ## remarks